WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 2 males killed offscreen

-1 male hacked with machete offscreen
+1 male hacked with a machete offscreen

 1 female gets a throat cut with a machete